TylerTemp/SaintsField/README.md

 ## Change Log ##

-**3.2.3**
+**3.2.4**

-1. IMGUI: fix disposed access.
+1. IMGUI: fix `Expandable` won't save the changed value.
-2. IMGUI: fix `ProgressBar` dragging changes all instance inside array.
+2. Fix `Required` won't work in parent of an inherited class.
+3. Fix `FieldType` won't work in array/list.
+4. Allow `FieldType` with `compType=null` to by-pass the issue that Unity won't show all the prefabs with expected component in the picker.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).